Start9Labs/gitea-wrapper/instructions.md

 Tor as well since this is a global setting).

-(Note: using cleartext HTTP over Tor is very secure when accessing hidden services with .onion URLs, such as your Embassy Gitea instance.
+(Note: using cleartext HTTP over Tor is very secure when accessing hidden services with .onion URLs, such as your Start9 server's Gitea instance.
 This is because Tor encrypts all traffic, and authentication is taken care of by the URL itself.)